phanan/remote/README.md

         // Execute a command
         $dir_content = $connection->exec('ls -a');

-        // Get some standard error
+        // Get some standard errors
         if ($error = $connection->getStdError()) {
-            throw new \Exception("Houston, we have a problem: $error");
+            throw new Exception("Houston, we have a problem: $error");
         }
     }